arsenvlad/azure-load-testing-aks-example/README.md

-# azure-load-testing-aks-example
+# Azure Load Testing - AKS Example

-Simple example of using Azure Load Testing against a simple web app running in AKS
+Simple example of using Azure Load Testing against a simple web app running in AKS.